vestalux/sljekyll/new-suggestions/meet-the-author/_posts/2017-02-21-meet-the-author-celia-imrie.md

 ## 5. What is the best piece of advice you were ever given?

-That I'm an orange belt in Tae Kwan Do (but it's good to keep secrets I think!)
+That I'm an orange belt in Tae Kwan Do (but it's good to keep secrets I think!).

+## 6 You have been interviewed dozens of times.
+Can you tell us one thing about yourself that your readers might not know?

 My mother lived in Long Melford and loved your libraries.
 Do keep them open.